SOLD OUT! Tickets will not be available onsite.

 Is the event inside or outside?

 Noches Iluminadas is primarily an outdoor event.
 Wear good walking shoes and appropriate clothing to keep you warm and dry during the event.

 When should I buy my tickets?
 Will any be available at the door?

 Tickets must be purchased or reserved online in advance and are not available onsite.
 Last entry is 6 p.m.

 Will any areas of the Gardens be close during Noches Iluminadas?

-Specific gardens (including Mordecai Children’s Garden) are not included as part of Noches Iluminadas.
-Some pathways will be closed off from entry during the event.
+Specific gardens (including Mordecai Children’s Garden), Science Pyramid and the Boettcher Memorial Tropical Conservatory are not included as part of Noches Iluminadas.
+Some garden pathways are closed off from entry during the event.